 New legislation limiting the credit given to prisoners for time served in custody before and during their trials will cost taxpayers $1 billion to implement and billions more to maintain, the parliamentary budget officer said Tuesday.

-The construction of new correctional facilities alone will cost about $1.8 billion over five years, the PBO said in a report quantifying the implications of the Truth in Sentencing Act.
+$1.8 billion over five years, the PBO said in a report quantifying the implications of the Truth in Sentencing Act.
 A further $618 million will be needed annually for capital appropriations and operations and maintenance costs.

 "I knew incarceration was expensive," PBO Kevin Page told reporters Tuesday morning.
 "When we do the simple math in terms of longer stays, which means higher head counts and we know how expensive … incarceration is, you get to big numbers in a hurry."